Seisin: Scotland

-The equivalent Scottish term is sasine, which term has developed a further signification in Scots law.
+In Scots Law, the equivalent concept to seisin is sasine, which has developed into a further, separate concept.
+It is similarly concerned with the delivery of feudal land and everything that naturally goes with the property.

 Ireland

-Following the Norman invasion of Ireland, feudalism was introduced in those areas under Norman control.
+Following the Norman invasion of Ireland, feudalism was introduced in areas under Norman control.
 The most important legal concept in the feudal period in relation to land was seisin.